openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 #.
 Click **Save Changes**.

-   Studio reformats the name:value pair you just entered to indent it on a new line.
+   Studio reformats the policy key you just entered to indent it on a new line.

   .. image:: ../Images/ContentLibraries_AdvancedSetting.png
      :alt: Advanced Module policy key "library_content"